Who we are

 Combining a broad technology background with a deep knowledge of energy markets, Tim Robinson leads our work on energy market systems, IT practices for critical infrastructure providers, and responses to emerging technology.

 Mr Robinson has advised private and public sector clients in six continents on a range of issues including all aspects of market system design, implementation and operations.
-He has worked with market systems in New Zealand, Australia, USA, Singapore, the Philippines and South Africa.
+He has worked with market systems in New Zealand, Australia, USA, Singapore, the Philippines, Oman and South Africa.

 Mr Robinson also leads market assurance engagements, and advises on wholesale and retail market design, implementation and strategy, market power mitigation, renewable energy, and qualitative and quantitative analysis of energy asset investment decisions.